-Making the perfect hard-boiled egg is so simple and fast.
+Making the perfect hard-boiled egg is so fast and straightforward.
 Learn how to cook the perfect egg every time without any fuss.
-These easy-peel hard-cooked eggs taste and look amazing.
-I uncovered the secret to beautifully cooked and easy-peel hard-boiled eggs and I cannot wait to share that with you.
+These easy-peel hard-cooked eggs taste and look fantastic.
+I uncovered the secret to beautifully cooked and easy-peel hard-boiled eggs, and I cannot wait to share that with you.

 How Long To Boil Eggs?

-There is not a simple answer for how long to cook hard-boiled eggs since each cooking method has different cooking time requirements.
+There is no simple answer for how long to cook hard-boiled eggs since each cooking method has different cooking time requirements.

 However, I uncovered the secret to beautifully cooked and easy-peel hard-boiled eggs.
-I tried three different methods, for the most part, I found the eggs were not easy to peel.
+Although I tried three different methods, I found the eggs were not easy to peel for the most part.

-Except for the Instant Pot hard-boiled eggs.
-Not to worry I found the perfect way to cook easy-peel eggs and I cannot wait to share it with you.
-I wanted to share the most used methods first.
+However, the Instant Pot hard-boiled eggs are the real easy-peel eggs.
+I found the perfect way to cook easy-peel eggs, and I cannot wait to share it with you.
+However, I wanted to share the most used methods first.

 This post contains affiliate links.
-This means that if you purchase from one of these links I will make a small commission.
+That means that if you purchase from one of these links, I will make a small commission.
 However, you can rest assured you will not pay more for any products.

 Start Cooking Eggs in Boiling Water

-The first method I tried I started with enough boiling water to cover the eggs.
-Using a strainer I lowered the eggs into the boiling water and allowed them to boil 30 seconds before lowering the temperature to the lowest setting for 13 minutes.
+The first method I tried started with enough boiling water to cover the eggs.
+Then, using a strainer, I lowered the eggs into the boiling water and allowed them to boil 30 seconds before lowering the temperature to the lowest setting for 13 minutes.

-While the eggs were cooking I prepared a bowl with ice water.
-Once the eggs were cooked I scooped them up with a strainer and gently lowered them into the ice bath and set the timer for 15 minutes.
+While the eggs were cooking, I prepared a bowl with ice water.
+Once I cooked the eggs, I scooped them up with a strainer, gently lowered them into the ice bath, and set the timer for 15 minutes.

 Start Cooking Eggs in Cold Water

-The next method I tried is the one I have been using for years.
-For this method, placed the eggs in the pan then add enough cold water to cover the eggs at least two inches.
-Add 1 tablespoon of salt and place the pan over high heat until it reaches a boil.
+The following method I tried is the one I have been using for years.
+For this method, place the eggs in the pan and add enough cold water to cover the eggs at least two inches.
+Next, add one tablespoon of salt and place the pan over high heat until it reaches a boil.

 Turn off heat, remove the pan from the burner and cover for 13 minutes.
-After exactly 13 minutes, remove the eggs from the pan and place them in an ice-bath for 5 minutes.
+After precisely 13 minutes, remove the eggs from the pan and place them in an ice bath for 5 minutes.